John Widgery, Baron Widgery: Lord Chief Justice

 Widgery ruled in the case R v Commissioner of Metropolitan Police, ex parte Blackburn on the duty of the Crown to prosecute.
 The case was described as follows: "A and B are alleged to have committed a crime.
 A is charged with the crime, convicted and sentenced.
 B is not charged.
 At the trial of A there is evidence which suggests that B may have committed or been a participant to the crime.
 Can the prosecution be compelled to prosecute B?"
-In 1968, the Court of Queen's Bench of Widgery, Melford Stevenson and Daniel Brabin issued judgment that "to prosecute must indisputably be a matter of discretion", which was affirmed by the Court of Appeal.
+In 1968, a Divisional Court of Widgery, Melford Stevenson J and Brabin J issued judgment that "to prosecute must indisputably be a matter of discretion", which was affirmed by the Court of Appeal.

 Widgery also ruled on the Crossman diaries case when the government attempted to suppress the publication on the grounds of confidentiality.
 He made it clear during the case that he felt Crossman had "broken the rules", but ultimately refused to grant an injunction preventing publication.
 In criminal cases, Widgery became concerned by an increasing number of cases resting on weak identification evidence.
 He declared in 1974 that misidentification was "the most serious chink in our armour when we say British justice is the best in the world."
 In March 1976, Widgery dismissed the first appeal by the Birmingham Six in respect of the Birmingham pub bombings.